GePBench: Evaluating Fundamental Geometric Perception for Multimodal Large Language Models: Discussion

 \subsection{Benefits for Downstream Tasks}

-To explore the broader impact of geometric perception on downstream multimodal tasks, we utilize the data constructed by our data engine to train LLaVA-GeP-7B, a multimodal large language model based on the LLaVA-1.5-7B architecture.
+To explore the broader impact of geometric perception on downstream tasks, we train GeP-enhanced MLLMs using the data constructed by our data engine.
+We apply this to two distinct architectures, LLaVA-1.5-7B (resulting in LLaVA-GeP-7B) and Qwen3-VL, to validate whether the improvements can generalize across different model foundations.

-Specifically, we construct a training dataset using the data engine of \our, following the two-stage training procedure in LLaVA.
-In addition to figures and question-answer pairs, we generate captions for the figures as pretraining data in the first stage with the help of LLMs.
+Following the two-stage training procedure in LLaVA, we construct additional training data using the data engine of \our.
+We generate captions for the figures as pretraining data in the first stage with the help of LLMs.
 The multiple-choice questions are directly utilized as instruction-tuning data in the second stage.
 Finally, 300K and 240K samples are obtained and mixed with the original LLaVA training data for pretraining and instruction tuning respectively.
+The same GeP-enhanced training strategy is applied to both model architectures for a controlled comparison with their corresponding baselines.

-The trained model, LLaVA-GeP-7B, is evaluated on a wide range of tasks.
-These tasks encompass both general benchmarks consistent with those used in the original LLaVA evaluation, and specialized benchmarks focused on domains such as mathematics and chart interpretation, which are inherently closer to geometric perception.
+The trained models are evaluated on a wide range of downstream tasks.
+These tasks cover both general multimodal benchmarks used in the original LLaVA evaluation, and specialized benchmarks focusing on domains such as mathematics, medical image analysis, scientific chart understanding, and document comprehension, which are inherently closer to geometric perception.
 More information on training, implementation and evaluation are provided in Appendix \ref{app:train}.

-The results, visualized in Figure \ref{fig:gep_perf}, show general improvements across the evaluated tasks.
-Notably, tasks demanding spatial awareness, abstract visual understanding and scientific diagram comprehension, such as MME-Perception, MM-Vet, ScienceQA-Image, exhibit considerable gains.
+The results, visualized in Figure \ref{fig:gep_perf}, demonstrate overall improvements across the evaluated tasks.
+Notably, general tasks demanding spatial awareness, abstract visual understanding and scientific diagram comprehension, such as MME-Perception and MM-Vet, exhibit considerable gains.
 A closer analysis of SeedBench and MMBench results reveals that most improvements are concentrated in categories of instance interaction, counting, and spatial localization.
-These results suggest that training on geometric perception data enhances the model's ability to discriminate relationships and understand spatial configurations, which benefits effectively real-world scenarios where high-level skills are required.
+On specialized benchmarks, the benefits are more pronounced in domains such as scientific chart understanding and medical visual question answering.
+These results suggest that training on geometric perception data enhances the model's ability to discriminate relationships and understand spatial configurations, which effectively benefits real-world scenarios where high-level skills are required.

-Overall, these findings underscore the foundational role of geometric perception in enabling diverse downstream applications, highlighting its value in advancing multimodal learning.